Janamsdn/Kony-Segment-Animation-Demo/README.md

 # Kony-Segment-Animation
-This Application showcases the animation feature of the segment of Kony Studio.
+This Application showcases the animation feature of the segment of KonyVisualizer.

 # To run this app